arpitran/Learning-JAVA/README.md

 * Continually enhance your skills, build your brand, and expand your knowledge
 * Work on personal projects, run through example technical questions, and review key concepts

+# The Java Virtual Machine (JVM)
+* For the JVM to work, it has to be implemented on a given platform according to the Java Virtual Machine specifications

+* An abstract machine that can be mapped to any platform
+* It described a set of instructions, registers, stack, heap, and method area

+Once the specification and JVM have been implemented for a given platform, any Java program can run on that platform

+* JVM provides a platform-independent way of executing code
+* No JVM implementation is the same
+* No major effects on your programs

+# The Java Runtime Environment(JRE) and the Java Development Kit(JDK)

+It allows you to create and run Java Programs

+* The JRE contains the JVM, as well as browser plug-ins for executing Java applets
+* The JRE is what you need to run a Java Program
+* The JDK is a full-featured software development kit for Java, including the JRE, as well as compilers, debuggers, and tools to create Programs
+* The JDK is what you need to develop Java Programs